panmt/Iso-Dream/README.md

   1. Setup DMC with video background

-     Download 'envs' [here](https://drive.google.com/drive/folders/1vAHRBx7zlK-XHowSOAv-gBPWlubvpnCo?usp=sharing) and put it in the 'dmc_carla_iso'.
+     Download 'env' from [Google Drive](https://drive.google.com/drive/folders/1vAHRBx7zlK-XHowSOAv-gBPWlubvpnCo?usp=sharing) or [here](https://github.com/nicklashansen/dmcontrol-generalization-benchmark/tree/main/src/env) and put it in the 'dmc_carla_iso'.
 The dependencies can then be installed with the following commands:

      ```
      cd dmc_carla_iso

-     cd ./envs/dm_control
+     cd ./env/dm_control
      pip install -e .

      cd ../dmc2gym